tobbelobb/auto-calibration-simulation-for-hangprinter/README.md

 It's recommended to use 12 samples or more.
 Using fewer samples makes it probable that the solver finds bogus anchor positions that still minimizes cost.

-Ideal data points collected on an ideal machine would give `total cost: 0.000000` for any sample size.
+Ideal data points collected on an ideal machine would give `total cost: 0.000000` for any sample size above 10.
 In real life this does not happen.
 The `cost per sample` value let you compare results from your different data sets of unequal size.